Stationary Measure of the Open KPZ Equation through the Enaud-Derrida Representation: Background and Main Technical Result

-\cite{CK21} constructed the stationary distribution of the open KPZ equation as the limit of the stationary distribution of the open ASEP under a weak asymmetry scaling.
-In this article, we use the same set of scaling assumptions. \begin{assumptions} We use the following scaling assumptions: \begin{enumerate} \item Weak asymmetry scaling $q=e^{-2/\sqrt{N}}$ \item Boundary parameter scaling
+\cite{CK21} constructed stationary measures of the open KPZ equation as weak-asymmetry limits of stationary open ASEP increment measures.
+We use the same weak-asymmetry and parameter scaling, but our $N$th open ASEP will have $\lfloor LN\rfloor$ sites so that the macroscopic spatial interval is $[0,L]$. \begin{assumption} For each $N\in\mathbb{Z}_{>0}$ such that $\lfloor LN\rfloor\geq1$, we use the following scaling assumptions: \begin{enumerate} \item Weak asymmetry scaling: $q=e^{-2/\sqrt{N}}$. \item Askey-Wilson parameter scaling: